tilleryj/pushify/gem/README.markdown

 ## Installing

 	# Install the gem
-	sudo gem install tilleryj-CSS-Push
+	sudo gem install pushify
-    # Run the pushify script to install css push into your rails app
+	# Install pushify into your rails app and start the pushify server
-	pushify
-	# call pushify from your view.
-Add this in the head of a view _after prototype.js_
-	<%= pushify %>
+	pushify install

-## Start Servers
+## Starting and stopping the push server
-	# Start servers with css_push
+	# Start the server with pushify start
-	csspush start
+	pushify start
-	# you stop them later with 'csspush stop'
+	# Stop the server with pushify stop
+	pushify stop

 # That's it
 That's it.
 Load up the page in a browser and update the CSS file in your editor.

 Now open up a different browser and update the CSS.
-Now you can watch the effect of you CSS updates on multiple browsers without refreshing.
+Now you can watch the effect of your CSS updates on multiple browsers without refreshing.

-Copyright (c) 2008-2009 Thinklink LLC (Jason Tillery and Vishu Ramanathan)
+Copyright (c) 2008-2010 Thinklink LLC (Jason Tillery and Vishu Ramanathan)